ABCD-STUDY/analysis-nda/notebooks/general/merge_data.md

 ## Merge NDA17 data into a single spreadsheet

-The following steps will explain some of the perculiarities of the NDA17 data.
-Starting from the official download package "ABCD-RELEASE-1" the R-code below will merge the data provided in the different spreadsheets into a single large spreadsheet.
-Please notice that this might not be the most efficient way to handle this data.
-In general we would suggest to use a database layout and packages like dplyr to handle the data.
+Starting from the official download package "ABCD-RELEASE-1" the R-code below will merge the data tables into a single large spreadsheet.
+Please notice, that this might not be the most efficient way to handle the data.
+In general we would suggest to use a database layout and packages like dplyr.
+Nevertheless the code below is provided to illustrate some of the perculiarities of the data.

-We will assume that you downloaded the spreadsheets data and placed them into a sub-directory "data" of the root folder of this project.
+We will assume that you downloaded the spreadsheets data and placed them into a sub-directory "data" into the root folder of this project.
 Specify the path and read in a list of all the text files provided.

 ```r
 script.dir <- "~/src/analysis-nda17/notebooks"